dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 1. When AZD targets an .NET Aspire application it starts the AppHost with a special command (`dotnet run --project AppHost.csproj -- --publisher manifest`), this produces the Aspire manifest file.
 For more information on the Aspire manifest file format see: [.NET Aspire manifest format for deployment tool builders](../manifest-format.md).
 1. The Aspire manifest file is interrogated by AZD's `provision` sub-command logic to generate Bicep files (in memory).
-1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targetting the subscription and resource group providied earlier.
+1. After generating the Bicep files, a deployment is triggered using Azure's ARM APIs targeting the subscription and resource group provided earlier.
 1. Once the underlying Azure resources are configured the `deploy` sub-command logic is executed which uses the same Aspire manifest file.
 1. As part of deployment AZD calls out to `dotnet publish` using .NET's built in container publishing support to generate container images.
 1. Once AZD has built the container images it pushes them to the ACR registry that was created during the provisioning phase.